 And with this detailed guide, embark on a journey to know everything about Onam festival that is not only celebrated in India but also across various parts of the world.

-What Is the Significance Of Onam Festival?
+Significance Of Onam Festival

-The history of this festival dates back to the Sangam period, when Onam was used to be celebrated for a month.
+Onam festival history dates back to the Sangam period, when Onam was used to be celebrated for a month.
 According to the ancient legends, this festival of rain flowers was celebrated to commemorate the arrival of Asura King Mahabali’s annual visit from Patala (the world underneath).
 The story revolves around the time when Kerala was ruled by the demon king Mahabali (grandson of Prahlad) who was known for his generosity.
 His growing popularity became a threat for the gods and they came to Lord Vishnu for seeking help.
 Sensing their concern, Lord Vishnu disguised himself as a poor Brahmin called Vamana.

 When he arrived at the kingdom of the demon king, he asked Mahabali to grant him the land which he can cover within three feet.
 Being a kind hearted and charitable person, the king granted his wish and soon the Vamana started to grow in size and his first and second step covered the sky and earth.
 As the brahmin was about to take the third step, the demon king stepped up and asked him to keep his last step on his head which lead him to Patala.
-However for the good deeds of Mahabali, Lord Vishnu granted him a boon that he can annually visit his people which led to the celebration of the Onam festival.
+However for the good deeds of Mahabali, Lord Vishnu granted him a boon that he can annually visit his people which led to the celebration of the Onam festival in India.